Dare-marvel/CODEFORCES-SOLUTIONS/PYTHON/RestoreTheArray.md

     # Print the elements of a on a single line, separated by spaces
     for element in a:
         print(element,end=" ")

-    # Print a newline character to separate the test cases
-    print()
 ```